Wildsong/docker-mssqlserver/README.md

 instructions are here (Upgrade DB Compatibility use QTA)[https://docs.microsoft.com/en-us/sql/relational-databases/performance/upgrade-dbcompat-using-qta?view=sql-server-ver15].
 This process takes at least a day because step one is to capture data on the existing queries.

-## Register the server as a data store in Server
+## (Optional) Register the server as a data store in ArcGIS Enterprise Server

 (Register data with Server)[https://enterprise.arcgis.com/en/server/latest/manage-data/linux/registering-your-data-with-arcgis-server-using-manager.htm] or